Post-LASIK Eye Care: Protecting Your Vision and Comfort

 For the first week after surgery, follow this schedule:

-- Steroid drops: Use every 2 hours while awake
+• Steroid drops: Every 2 hours while awake

-- Never let the dropper touch your eye or face
+• Avoid touching the dropper to your eye or face

 Step-by-step application guide